mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * Do you need to collect tax information from them?
     * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year.
 This is often unnecessary if you pay them through a marketplace like Upwork.
   * Will you pay a kill fee if you decide not to publish the writer's work?
-    * Publishers sometimes pay a "kill fee" if a writer completes an assignment but the publisher doesn't use it.
+    * Publishers sometimes pay a "kill fee" if a writer completes an assignment, but the publisher doesn't use it.
 * Example articles
   * Link to content to serve as the inspiration for what you want.
     * Be specific about what you like about the examples.